 I find the kitchen is the our main money spending source as it is where we gather, eat and socialize.
 But there are other places in the home where you can save money too.

-The laundry room is the first place that comes to mind.
+The laundry room is a busy place and it can get expensive.
 To save money here try washing in cold water and hanging your clothes to dry.
 Invest in a good detergent or DIY your own.

 Remember to separate your colors and delicates so your clothes last longer.